 Pharmacology Experiment

-SKF-81297 and caffeine were purchased from Sigma.
+SKF-81297 and caffeine were purchased from Sigma (Figure 12) or Tocris (Figure 12 supplment).
 Both were dissolved in water and filter sterilized prior to being injected i.p. daily for 12 days .
 Caffeine was injected at a dose of 15mg/kg and SKF-81297 was injected at 5mg/kg.
 Total injection volumes were approximately 250ul per mouse.
+For the mice in Figure 12 supplement we decreased the dose of SKF-81297 to 3 mg/kg due to seizures induced by the drug. c-Fos staining was done as described previously [47].

 Quantitative Reverse-Transcriptase PCR

 Mice were sacrificed by sodium pentobarbital injection immediately prior to tissue collection at ZT 18, ZT 0, ZT 6, or ZT 12.
 Tissue was rapidly extracted, frozen on dry ice, and stored at -80 C until RNA extraction.
 Tissue samples were later mechanically homogenized and RNA was extracted using Trizol Reagent (Invitrogen) according to manufacturer specifications.
 RNA concentrations were obtained using a Qubit 2.0 Fluorometer (Life Technologies) and concentrations were adjusted to 50ng/µl. cDNA was synthesized from 500ng RNA using High Capacity Reverse Transcription Kit (Life Technologies).
 Real-time PCR was performed using 2µl cDNA with SYBR Green FastMix (Quanta Biosciences) in a Step-One real time PCR system (Applied Biosystems).
 Gene expression was normalized to total RNA input.
 Primers used for PCR were as follows: Per2 forward: ACCTCCCTGCAGACAAGAA, Per2 reverse: CTCATTAGCCTTCACCTGCTT.